FabrizioMusacchio/omio/docs/source/usage_large_files.rst

 To efficiently view large images in napari without loading the entire dataset into memory, you can use OMIO’s built-in support for lazy loading and combine it with OMIO’s napari integration.
 This integration supports:

-a) handling of in-memory and on-disk memory-mapped Zarr arrays
+* handling of in-memory and on-disk memory-mapped Zarr arrays
-b) automatic axis reordering based on OME semantics
+* automatic axis reordering based on OME semantics
-c) DASK support for out-of-core parallel processing
+* DASK support for out-of-core parallel processing

 The following example uses a 1.1 GB 3D image stack with multiple channels:

 .. code-block:: python

    fname = "example_data/tif_files_from_3P_paper/Supplementary_Video_4.tif"

-File name: Supplementary Video 4
-Description: In-vivo 3P Cortex to Hippocampus z-scan of 265 x-y frames from surface to 1325 µm below, taken at a depth increment of 5 µm with 1300 nm excitation in a GFP.M.:Cx3cr1-CreERuRosa25-tdTomato transgenic mouse.

 First, memory-map the image on disk: